Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

 ## Next up
 - Expolore conditioned diffusion models conditioned on clasess, or text for multimodal vision-language (VLM).
-- Explore more advanced model architectures in place of U-Net
+- Explore more advanced model architectures in place of U-Net.
-- Explore some more real-world applications of diffusion models
+- Explore some more real-world applications of diffusion models.

 ## Contact
 ```